Kevin Bacon

-He is equally prolific on television, he starred in the Fox drama series The Following from 2013 to 2015.
-For his role as Lt.
-Col. Michael Strobl in HBO original film Taking Chance (2009), he received the Golden Globe Award for Best Actor – Miniseries or Television Film and the Screen Actors Guild Award for Outstanding Actor in a Miniseries or Television Movie.
-Bacon starred in the title role in Amazon Prime Video series I Love Dick from 2016 to 2017 for which he was nominated for a Golden Globe Award.
-From 2019 to 2022 he starred in the Showtime series City on a Hill.
+On television, Bacon received a Golden Globe Award and a Screen Actors Guild Award for his role as Michael Strobl in the HBO original film Taking Chance (2009).
+He starred in the Fox drama series The Following from 2013 to 2015.
+Bacon played the title role in Amazon Prime Video series I Love Dick from 2016 to 2017.
+From 2019 to 2022, he starred in the Showtime series City on a Hill.

-Bacon's prolific career in a variety of genres has led him to become associated with the concept of interconnectedness among people, having been popularized by the trivia game "Six Degrees of Kevin Bacon".
-In 2007, he created SixDegrees.org, a charitable foundation.
-He is a brand ambassador for British mobile network operator EE and has been featured in several ads for the company.
+In 2003, Bacon received a star on the Hollywood Walk of Fame.
+His prolific career in a variety of genres has led him to become associated with the concept of interconnectedness among people, as evidenced by the trivia game "Six Degrees of Kevin Bacon".
+He is a brand ambassador for British mobile network operator EE and has been featured in advertisements for the company.
+Bacon is married to actress Kyra Sedgwick.